SaigeXSaige/tarot-vr/README.md

 To run it, open each directory in seperate terminals.

-For the frontend, run `npm install && npm start`.
-Firefox is the preferred browser due to CORS related issues on Chrome.
-To see images on Chrome, a CORS plugin must be enabled.
-Edits to the Profile page cannot be made on Chrome as well due to CORS issue.
-Firefox circumvents all these issues.

 The backend is ran using a postgresQL database.
-To run it, make sure you have a Postgres (https://www.postgresql.org/download/) installed.
+To run it, make sure you have Postgres (https://www.postgresql.org/download/) installed.
 Then run `rake db:create && rake db:migrate && rake db:seed && rails s`.
 This will initialize the database with Tarot cards and a place to store user information.

+For the frontend, run `npm install && npm start`.
+You will have to change the base URL in `./src/baseURL.js` to wherever you're running the backend server and change the backend server CORS configuration in `./config/application.rb` to request the `*` origin.

 This project is a combination of two Github repositories which can be originally found here: